projecto4patas/RegInSight/README.md

-# RegInight ⚖️ AI Legislative Impact Forecaster
+# RegInSight ⚖️ AI Legislative Impact Forecaster

-**LexiCast** is an AI-powered tool designed to provide an initial, rapid assessment of the potential impact of proposed legislation on existing laws.
+**RegInSight** is an AI-powered tool designed to provide an initial, rapid assessment of the potential impact of proposed legislation on existing laws.
 It helps legal professionals quickly identify potential interactions, conflicts, and overlaps, enabling them to focus their in-depth human review on the most critical areas.

-This project was developed for the [Name of Hackathon, e.g., Legal Frontier Hackathon].
+This project was developed for the Legal Frontier Hackathon Project in Amsterdam.

-**Demo Video:** [Link to your Demo Video on YouTube/Loom - HIGHLY RECOMMENDED]

 ## The Problem